-Our AI-driven cybersecurity algorithms protect over 1 billion devices on end-user networks, where mobile phones make up over 36% of all connected devices.
+Our AI-driven cybersecurity algorithms currently protect over 1 billion devices on end-user networks, where mobile phones make up over 36% of all connected devices.
 As we monitor malicious activities, we see that the largest security threats to mobile devices are web reputation threats, where users (or applications on their devices) try to access malicious websites.

 Using a holistic, multi-layered cybersecurity approach for home networks was very useful during the pandemic, as many people started working from home and put their work devices at a larger risk.
 Our clients – large telecommunications companies that offer our security services to their end-users – saw us prevent millions of cyber attacks against their end-users every week.

 Read Leonardas’ article about work from home security to get valuable tips for safer operations in a hybrid work arrangement.